danutavadanei/gqlgen-validate/example/README.md

 # Basic gqlgen + @validate Example

 This example shows how to use the `@validate` directive and the validator-aware model generator in a small gqlgen project.
-In addition to the required `rule` argument, you can provide an optional `message` to customise the error returned to the client—for instance the `age` field in this demo uses `@validate(rule: "omitempty,gte=18", message: "Age must be 18+ or left blank")` so the validation error mirrors product copy instead of the default formatter.

 ## Generate code